rempartIrien/fulll/checkbox/README.md

 # Checkbox

-This project lets people search for users on Github.
+This project displays four checkboxes and a "master" checkbox that rule them all.

-This project has been scaffold with Create React App.
+This project has been scaffold with Vite.js.

 Code is written with TypeScript and tests with Jest.